3191110276/intro-to-kubernetes/8_External_Access/README.md

           servicePort: 5000
 ```

-In this definition, we define an Ingress that routes the path /hello-cisco to our Service 'svc-hello-cisco' on port 5000.
+In this definition, we define an Ingress that routes the path /hello-cisco/ to our Service 'svc-hello-cisco' on port 5000.
+We also added some rewrite commands, so that other paths in our app will be adjusted to /hello-cisco/.
 We can create the Ingress (as well as the Deployment and Service) by running the following command from within the [/code](code/ "/code") folder:

 ```